valkey-io/valkey-rfc/Bloom.md

     that gets added to the list of filters as a result of scaling.
 3. bf.bloom_max_filters: Controls the maximum number of filters that any bloom object is allowed to scale out to.
 4. bf.bloom_fp_rate: Controls the default false positive rate that new bloom objects created (from BF.ADD/MADD) will use.

+### Constants
-5. bf.bloom_large_item_threshold: Memory usage of a bloom object beyond which bloom objects are exempted from defrag and are forced to be async freed (when deleted).
+1. bf.bloom_large_item_threshold: Memory usage of a bloom object beyond which bloom objects are exempted from defrag operations and when deleted, the Module will indicate the object's free_effort as 0 to be async freed.

 ### ACL